Skip to content

 Reference Model

-Sometimes you might find yourself declaring duplicated models, or re-using the same model multiple times.
+Sometimes you might find yourself declaring duplicate models or re-using the same model multiple times.

-With reference model, we can name our model and reuse them by referencing with name.
+With a reference model, we can name our model and reuse it by referencing the name.

 Let's start with a simple scenario.